Five Congo rangers killed in joint army operation to rescue U.S. journalist

 Eastern Congo has been the theatre of numerous wars and uprisings over the last two decades, and rebels, militia fighters and bandits still present a security risk in many areas.

-Park rangers trying to protect dwindling populations of elephants and gorillas often clash with poachers and other armed groups who exploit minerals, wildlife and other resources.

-Reporting by Benoit Nyemba; Writing by Joe Bavier; additional reporting by Lucia Mutikani in Washington; Editing by Greg Mahlich and Sandra Maler
+Park rangers trying to protect dwindling populations of elephants and gorillas often clash with poachers and other armed criminals who exploit minerals, wildlife and other resources.
+(Reporting by Benoit Nyemba; Writing by Joe Bavier; Editing by Louise Ireland)